ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 - 2 directories, 15 files

-The dataset/ directory contains the data described in the “Our recommendation system dataset” section.
+The dataset/ directory contains the data described in the “Our music recommendation system dataset” section.

 There are two datasets song_data.csv and triplets_file.csv. song_data.csv dataset consist of 1000001 rows and 5 columns
 which are song_id, title, release, artist name and year.
 While the triplets_file.csv dataset contains 1048576 rows and 3 columns